urbanopt/urbanopt.github.io/customization/feature_reports.md

 feature_report.reporting_periods[0].total_site_energy = convert_units(total_site_energy, 'GJ', 'kBtu')
 ```

-After assigning all the required results to their feature report attributes, the feature_report is converted to a hash using the `to_hash` method and saved as `default_feature_reports.json` file.
+After assigning all the required results to their Feature report attributes, the feature_report is converted to a hash using the `to_hash` method and saved as `default_feature_reports.json` file.
 This JSON file is saved in a deafult_feature_reort folder within the run directory for a feature.

 ```ruby
 # Converts to a Hash equivalent for JSON serialization